seancorfield/honeysql/doc/clause-reference.md

 Except as noted, these clauses apply to all the SQL dialects that HoneySQL supports.

+DDL clauses are listed first, followed by SQL clauses.

+# DDL Clauses

+HoneySQL supports the following DDL clauses as a data DSL.

 ## alter-table, add-column, drop-column, modify-column, rename-column

 `:alter-table` can accept either a single table name or